The first-ever research panel designed to scientifically represent Asian American, Native Hawaiian, and Pacific Islander communities.

 Alex Chew

 Alex is a director on the AmeriSpeak team and works across the Client Services and Business Development groups as the lead of Amplify AAPI and Foresight 50+.
 He is also the relationship manager for the AARP account.
-Alex has expertise championing research and representation in research for AANHPIs in the U.S. He has deep experience conducting quantitative and qualitative brand and reputation research from survey creation and data analysis to report creation and presentations.
+Alex has expertise championing research and representation in research for AANHPIs in the United States.
+He has deep experience conducting quantitative and qualitative brand and reputation research from survey creation and data analysis to report creation and presentations.

 David Dutwin